IamIamI/pADAP_project/README.md

 ## Serratia genome project
-These files are supplementary to an article to be submitted 2020
+These files are supplementary to the thesis submitted in 2020